 Offering the most unique experience out there is definitely not enough.
 The 2018 Escape Room Industry Report found abundant evidence indicating the crucial impact of an escape room’s website.

 According to the results, more than two-thirds of escape room reservations came in from the business website.
-Having a responsive website that offers custom and user-friendly online booking experience is a great way to make a difference.
+Having a responsive website that offers a custom and user-friendly online booking experience is a great way to make a difference.
 Our two tips for success are:

 1) Improve Your Search Engine Optimization (SEO):

 SEO will be more than ever the best long-term investment for an escape game.
 So pay attention to your site structure and don’t hesitate to hire a good Freelancer or Consultant to help you out.
-Furthermore, read, read and read; keep yourself updated about new algorithm changes from Google and adjust as needed.
+Furthermore, read, read, and read; keep yourself updated about new algorithm changes from Google and adjust as needed.

 2) Work Hard on Your Brand:

 One of the most important things for your success is to develop a great and memorable brand.
 You should make sure to create awareness of who you are.
-Which is why reviews are not solely important for SEO, but also to streamline a good word of mouth effect.
+This is why reviews are not solely important for SEO, but also to streamline a good word of mouth effect.

 Same with blog articles.
 An excellent best practice is to ask bloggers that you would consider as influencers to invite them for free to play your games.
 In exchange, they can write about your experience and hopefully in a good manner.
 It can be an important source of traffic and an affordable marketing channel that makes your brand well-known.